Timendus/chip-8-bad-apple/README.md

 save us around 4000 bytes, which is pretty nice.

-But when I started work on the decoder and testing the results, I realised that the scroll instructions apply to the whole display, while I wasn't using the two outermost bytes of the display for the video.
-CHIP-8 doesn't have a way of clearing those bytes after scrolling some garbage into them.
+But when I started work on the decoder and testing the results, I realised that the scroll instructions apply to the whole display.
+But I wasn't using the two outermost bytes of the display for the video.
+CHIP-8 doesn't have a way of clearing those bytes after horizontally scrolling some garbage into them.
 So we would have to accept that there's just constantly garbage on the display to the right and to the left of the video.

 That doesn't really make the perfectionist in me happy.
 So this idea too got scratched, leaving a potential 4000 byte improvement on the table.